Good Enough (Dodgy song)

 "Good Enough" is a single released by English Britpop band Dodgy.
-The single was released on 29 July 1996 and became the band's highest-charting single in the United Kingdom, reaching number four on the UK Singles Chart.
+The single was released on 29 July 1996 and became the band's highest-charting single in the United Kingdom, reaching number four on the UK Singles Chart and topping the UK airplay chart.
 In 1997, the song charted in Canada, peaking at number 20 on the RPM 100 Hit Tracks chart.